-- Eczema burden is substantial- a median of 6% of children/adolescents have symptoms of current eczema - Globally the prevalence of current eczema increased 0.98%/decade in adolescents and 1.21%/ decade in children. - There is substantial variation in changes in eczema prevalence over time by income and region.
+Using surveys we assessed eczema prevalence, severity, and lifetime prevalence, in global centres participating in GAN Phase I (2015-2020) and one/ both ISAAC Phase I (1993-1995) and Phase III (2001-2003), using standardized methods, allowing assessment of prevalence over three decades.
+Eczema burden is substantial-median 6% children/adolescents have symptoms of current eczema.
+Globally, current eczema prevalence increased 0.98%/decade in adolescents, and 1.21%/decade in children.
+There is substantial variation in changes in eczema prevalence by national per capita income and region.